IBM/power-up/docs/Front-Matter.rst

 Document Preface and Scope
 ==========================

-This document is a User's guide for the OpenPOWER Cluster Genesis toolkit.
+This document is a User's guide for the OpenPOWER POWER-Up toolkit.
 It is targeted at all users of the toolkit.
-Users are expected to have a working knowledge of Ethernet networking and Linux.
+Users are expected to have a working knowledge of Linux and Ethernet networking.

 Document Control